Pleistophora mulleri: Cannibalism

 Since Pleistrophora affects the rates of cannibalism, this further influences the inter- and intraspecies interaction dynamics.
 The parasite makes G. celticus easier to invade, which in turn causes G. pulex to consume more shrimp upon arrival.
 This causes the survival rate of G. celticus to decrease while the relative fitness of G. pulex increases.
 Even though the invaders deplete the population of shrimp, the number of parasites does not decrease.
-This is due to the fact that “the mixed ‘feeding frenzies’ that form during cannibalism and intraguild predation (IGP) are likely to promote persistence of the parasite in G. duebeni celticus, even when G. pulex invades.”
+This is due to the fact that "the mixed 'feeding frenzies' that form during cannibalism and intraguild predation (IGP) are likely to promote persistence of the parasite in G. duebeni celticus, even when G. G. pulex invades."
 Thus, the introduction of the pleipshora parasite mediates interspecies predation by decreasing the fitness of G. celticus.

 Influence on ecology

 Pleistrophora mulleri affects ecology by influencing the density of shrimp within an area.
-Due to the fact that the parasite is located in the muscle cells, the host’s movement is hindered.
+Due to the fact that the parasite is located in the muscle cells, the host's movement is hindered.
 Because G. celticus is unable to travel far, the parasite forces them into certain patches which gives Gammarus pulex an opportunity to expand their territory.
 This in turn affects the population growth rate due to the fact that there are more shrimp with a higher distribution.
 Even though G. pulex and G. celticus have similar carrying capacities, reproductive output may be higher in G. pulex, potentially leading to a higher intrinsic population growth rate.
 Because G. pulex is able to reproduce and expand domination over G. celticus, the potential consequence is overpopulation.
-Overtime, G. celticus can potentially cease to exist since there is a specific amount of organisms the environment can hold.
+Over time, G. celticus can potentially cease to exist since there is a specific amount of organisms the environment can hold.
 Therefore, P. mulleri affects natural ecology by allowing other species to flourish and expand territories.